MyEssentials/MyTown2/README.md

 Requesting Features
 ===================
 When requesting a new feature, be clear with what your requesting, and mark it as enhancement.
+If it is a feature that requires protection for a specific mod please, please, please, tell me what exactly to protect from in said mod as some of us may not know much about the mod.

 Contacting
 ==========